Karenm0633/javascript-basics/trip-planner.md

 numberOfTravelers
 typeOfTrip (relaxing, adventure, etc)
 ```
 + **Step 2:** Once you have all the information you need, your job is to alert the user with a sentence describing the user's vacation wishes and a promise to find them the best possible trip.

----
+Assuming the cost for each traveler will be $500, the alert should include the total cost for all of the travelers.

 ### BONUS 1:

-+ Let's assume the cost for each traveler will be $500.
-Modify the alert to include the total cost for all of the travelers.

-### BONUS 2:

 + Uh-oh!
 The computer has a cold :( That means `n` sounds like `d`, and `m` sounds like `b`.
 For example, saying _I have a nice mom_ with a cold actually sounds like _I have a dice bob_.
 Use `replace` in your alert to respond with a cold.

-### BONUS 3:
+### BONUS 2:

 + Once the user enters what kind of trip they want, see if you can figure out how to make suggestions based on what type of trip (ie: suggest a beach vacation for a relaxing trip, or hiking Machu Pichu for an adventure trip).
+HINT: this requires conditionals.